lamalamaNL/laravel-buckaroo/README.md

 php artisan vendor:publish --provider="LamaLama\Buckaroo\BuckarooServiceProvider" --tag="migrations"
 ```

-After publishing the migration you can create the `wishlist` table by running the migrations:
+After publishing the migration you can create the `subscriptions` table by running the migrations:

 ```bash
 php artisan migrate